akhilseshan/universalscheduler/README.md

 # Universal Scheduler

 ### A web-app that allows users to create meetings by inviting any other using their email ids.
 The other user will be able either accept or reject the meeting.
 The web-app also shows the history of the past meetings between those two users.
+The users will be able to see the active time of the meeting and cancel started meetings.

-### Testing
+## Testing

 Create a file keys.js in /config and include these details to the keys.js file.
 (PS: changes are be made in your Google API Console that includes the authorised redirect URL and authorised Javascript URL)